- Independent Schools

 Maintaining topical content means to update content that changes regularly on your website such as news stories, blogs, social media feeds and calendar information.

 During the summer holidays, you can still create engaging content.
 Take a look at this great example from an independent, boarding and day school in the U.S, Peddie School.
-They share their light-hearted side by publishing an article about staff pets, (rest assured, the article is about animals and pupil favouritism!).
+They share their light-hearted side by publishing an article about staff pets, (rest assured, the article is not about animals and pupil favouritism!).
 This is a great way for visitors to see a different side of the school’s personality.

 If you have an events calendar feed on your homepage consider showing alternative content over the summer.
 Use this opportunity to get a head start on some of the highlights of the autumn term events schedule!